KoKuToru/ws-probability-calculator/README.md

-# Weiß Schwarz Probabilty Calculator
+# Weiß Schwarz Probability Calculator

 * runs 100% in browser
 * shareable via url, the whole state gets stored in the url